 Several years ago people started talking about removing gluten from their diet.
 There was a lot of talk about it being the next great fad diet.
-Many made fun of it.
+Many made fun of it and still do or see no purpose in it.
 No one needs to avoid gluten unless you're diagnosed celiac, right?

 Maybe.
 Maybe not.
 Read on and let's dissect this beast.

-If you're not eating gluten, it's important to know what it is first...
+If you're not consuming it, it's important to know what it is first...

 What is Gluten?

 Gluten literally means glue.
-It's a protein found in some grains.
+It contains a protein (gliadin) found in some grains.
 Gluten provides these products with elasticity and thickness (picture a giant dough ball before it becomes pizza crust....mmmm pizza).
-Gluten can be found in wheat, barley, and rye.
+It can be found in wheat, spelt, barley, and rye.